yuanl/jina/CONTRIBUTING.md

 ### Install pre-commit hooks

 In Jina we use git's pre-commit hooks in order to make sure the code matches our standards of quality and documentation.
-At the moment we employ them for checking the docstrings of the code.
+At the moment we employ them for checking the style and the docstrings of the code.
 Documentation of code is crucial to maintaining productive developers and clear communication with new users.
+We also want to reduce all arguments about code styling.

 It's easy to configure it:

 1. `pip install pre-commit`
 1. `pre-commit install`

-Now you will be automatically reminded to add docstrings to your code.
+Now you will be automatically reminded to add docstrings to your code. `black` will take care that your code will match our style.

 For more about our docstring style, refer to [this guide](https://docs.jina.ai/chapters/docstring/docstring.html).